thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics_nonlinear_heat_transfer_3D.md

 # Performance comparison

 For the purpose of performance comparison, we also implement a direct non-linear variational problem with pure UFL expressions.
 This is possible in the present case since the non-linear heat constitutive law is very simple.
-Note that we enfore the use of the same quadrature rule degree.
+Note that we enforce the use of the same quadrature rule degree.
 The temperature field is also reinterpolated to its previous initial value for a fair comparison between both solution strategies.

 ```python